Skip to content

 GitHub Codespaces

-You can use DDEV in remote GitHub Codespaces, skipping the requirement to run Docker locally.
+You can use DDEV in remote GitHub Codespaces without having to run Docker locally; you only need a browser and an internet connection.

 {